mcpiatkowski/hello-sagemaker/CUSTOM_CONTAINER.md

 # Using Custom SciKit-Learn Container

-This guide demonstrates how to use your existing training and inference scripts with a custom SciKit-Learn container.
+This guide demonstrates how to use your existing training and inference scripts with custom SciKit-Learn containers.

 ## AWS SageMaker Pre-built Container